liampshaw/rmsFinder/README.md

 *Nucleic Acids Research* 43: D298-D299 (2015).
 doi: [http://doi.org/10.1093/nar/gku1046](10.1093/nar/gku1046)

 Type II RMS typically consist of a methytransferase (MTase) and a restriction enzyme (REase) with the same target specificity, usually located next to each other in the genome.
+Homologs can have relatively low similarities (~50\%) and still recognise the same target sequence.

 Other RMS types are more complex - they may be added one day.